raspberrypilearning/slug/en/step_6.md

     global direction
 ```

-We can access the direction the joystick was moved in using the `event` parameter we were given.
-The direction can be found as `event.direction`
+You can access the direction the joystick was moved in with the help of the `event` parameter: use the command `event.direction`.

-+ Inside your function, set the `direction` variable to be equal to `event.direction`
++ Inside your function, set the `direction` variable to be equal to `event.direction`.

-+ Finally, in the main part of your program, write a line of code to say that when the Sense HAT joystick is pressed in any direction, call the `joystick_moved` function.
++ Finally, in the main part of your program, write a line of code to say that, when the Sense HAT joystick is pressed in any direction, the `joystick_moved` function will be called.

 [[[rpi-python-sensehat-joystick-event-functions]]]

 --- hints ---
 --- hint ---
-You can find out how to do this by reading the information "Triggering function calls with the Sense HAT joystick".
+You can find out how to do this in the information section 'Triggering function calls with the Sense HAT joystick' found above.
 --- /hint ---

 --- hint ---